awslabs/synchro-charts/packages/doc-site/docs/properties.md

   - `data`: Object[]

-    Raw data (non-aggregated) for the stream.
-Note that once `resolution` is greater than 0, then it will switch from reading the data from this `data` property to reading the data from the `aggregates` property.
+    Raw or aggregate data for the stream.

     - `x`: number